Ceramic Dictionary

 es: PESO

 Weight is a unit for expressing heaviness or mass in relation to an object.
-The units most used are kilos and pounds
+The units most widely used are kilos and pounds

 es: PESAS